Aize-Public/forego/http/ws/README.md

 	s.Mux().Handle("/counter/ws/v1", h.Server()) // `h.Server()` returns an http.Handler
 ```

-After a clients connect, it can instantiate a new Counter by sending:
+After a clients connect, it will instantiate a new Counter by sending:

 ```
 {